Back to Course

 How Do DMARC Aggregate Reports Help You?

-• The IP addresses behind these sending sources
+• The IP addresses behind those sources

-• The geolocations of these sources
+• The geolocations of those sources

-• The SPF and DKIM verification results
+• The SPF and DKIM results, including alignment

-How Do DMARC Forensic Reports Help You?
+How Do DMARC Failure Reports Help You?

 DMARC Reporting >Introducting to DMARC Reporting